FSGpilot/frontend-styleguide/_components/fundament/grids/grids.md

 <section id="section-how-it-works">
 <h2 class="heading heading-margin-alt" id="how-it-works">How it works</h2>
-<p>Bootstrap’s grid system uses a series of containers, rows, and columns to layout and align content.
-It’s built with <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes">flexbox</a> and is fully responsive.
+<p>Bootstrap's grid system uses a series of containers, rows, and columns to layout and align content.
+It's built with <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Using_CSS_flexible_boxes">flexbox</a> and is fully responsive.
 Below is an example and an in-depth look at how the grid comes together.</p>

 <p><strong>New to or unfamiliar with flexbox?</strong> <a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/#flexbox-background">Read this CSS Tricks flexbox guide</a> for background, terminology, guidelines, and code snippets.</p>